ncko/ncko.github.io/recipes/green-smoothie.md

 | Sodium (mg)       | 97.5 |

 ### Tips
-- Pair this with a good source of protein like 60 grams of poached chicken breasts or air fried chicken breasts for a complete meal
+- Pair this with a good source of protein like 60 grams of poached chicken breasts or air-fried chicken breasts for a complete meal